Rakshak (album): Reception

+Since its release, Rakshak received critical acclaim, being praised for its lyrics, performances and musicianship.
 The Moshville Times's editor-in-chief Iain "Mosh" Purdie called the album "a superb release especially for those new to the band".
 He said the band could have made more new music, but that the new and old songs are enough for a live show setlist.

 On United News of India, Anand Venkitachalam praised the band's "very unique combination of metal which is a mix of heavy almost Korn like riffs combined with hip hop, electronic music and of course Indian folk music such as bhangra, alternating between rap verses of Raoul Kerr and the growled and clean vocals of Jayanth Bhadula".
 He was also happy with Raoul Kerr's rapping, which he thought blended well with the band's metal sound.
 He ultimately said the album "has it all from heaviness to infectious grooves to powerful melodies giving the Indian folk metal group a debut they are can[sic] be very proud of."

 Kerrang!'s Paul Travers praised the band's more "serious" tone (compared with their covers) and said they "have a sound like no one else in the world right now.
 Rakshak is equal parts joyous, furious and incendiary and its creators look set to be the first Indian metal band to truly explode on a global scale."

 Writing on Blabbermouth.net, Dom Lawson commented that "even with the novelty value of their early works erased, Bloodywood still make a wholly unique racket, with the gently otherworldly allure of those samples providing a consistent red line through a surprisingly diverse set of songs."
 On the other hand, he thought the group sounded "less convincing" when performing nu metal music, describing "Zanjeero Se" as "fairly thin gruel" compared to the "rambunctious clangor of "Machi Bhasad" and "Endurant"."
 He ultimately said that "the essence of Bloodywood's cheerfully revolutionary approach to modern metal is on full display and at full pelt with those infectious Bollywood embellishments proudly to the fore.
 In those moments, if not all of "Rakshak", Bloodywood sound like one of the greatest ideas ever."

 TheKenWord, on Angry Metal Guy, said that the band "succeeds in no small part because it expresses complex human experiences through effortlessly accessible writing."
 He criticized the mixing and mastering of some tracks - namely "Jee Veerey" and "Endurant" - for not properly blending the folk instruments with the metal sound.
 He also said the rapping vocals sometimes sound "detached" on softer songs.

 Metal Hammer's Elliot Leaver praised the band's "impressive musical range whilst inherently staying true to their native roots" and ultimately reflected that "if this is what Bloodywood can achieve on their own, imagine where they could go with a label behind them.
 Surely that's only a matter of time."
+The magazine also ranked the album as the 14th most anticipated metal album of 2022.